Leadership & Scholarship Opportunities

 Program Components

 If students are not able to fulfill traditional program hour requirements, either in-person or virtually, students can still participate by engaging with the preceptor and practice team (if applicable) a minimum of 40 hours over the 4-week program.
-These hours may include, but are not limited to, telehealth visits, Zoom meetings with the preceptor, clinical research for case studies, and any in-person time.
+These hours may include but are not limited to telehealth visits, Zoom meetings with the preceptor, clinical research for case studies, and any in-person time.

 An important part of this year’s program will be connecting student participants with each other and to the OAFP and the Foundation.
 Students will: